Target vs. Walmart: Which Is Best?

 SOPA Images/Getty Images

 The in-store shopping experience at Target is miles beyond the typical Walmart shopping experience.
 However, it comes at a cost and is balanced by Walmart’s far-better online shopping interface.
-Target has wider aisles, less crowded shelves, department store-like merchandising, and trendy design touches.
+Target has wider aisles, less crowded shelves, department store-like merchandising and trendy design touches, including Target finds that look expensive but aren’t.
 All these details make it feel a bit more elevated than a waltz through Walmart.

 Target also has several brands it carries exclusively or owns altogether under the company’s umbrella.
 Good & Gather is the store’s private label for household items like paper goods and grocery items.
 Famous names like Chip and Joanna Gaines dot the aisles with their Hearth & Hand with Magnolia line.
 Cat & Jack children’s apparel and Smartly household essentials are other store exclusives that provide hundreds of new inexpensive Target products to choose from each season.